evgeni-g-georgiev/FPLproject/README.md

-# Building a scouting tool for Fantasy Premier League managers to identify consistent performers
+# Building a scouting tool for Fantasy Premier League managers to identify best players to buy depending on specific requirements

 ## This project builds several metrics to measure player consistency in FPL and utilises K-means clustering to build a scouting tool for managers.